 Moto G8 Plus price and release date

 The Moto G8 Plus release date was October 25 2019, just a day after it was officially announced to the world.
+The rest of the Moto G8 series was announced in 2020, so the Plus model came much earlier.

 The Moto G8 Plus price comes in at £239 / AU$499 (roughly $310).
 That makes it cheaper than the Moto G7 Plus in the UK, but the same price in Australia.